simplex-chat/simplex-chat/blog/20220711-simplex-chat-v3-released-ios-notifications-audio-video-calls-database-export-import-protocol-improvements.md

 I wrote about it in [v2 release announcement](./20220511-simplex-chat-v2-images-files.md) and you can get more information about SimpleX platform objectives and technical design in [the whitepaper](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md).

-## We ask you to help
+## We ask you to help us pay for 3rd party security audit

-I will get straight to the point: I ask you to support SimpleX Chat independence with donations.
+I will get straight to the point: I ask you to support SimpleX Chat with donations.

-We are prioritizing users privacy and security over the business growth - it would be impossible without your support we were lucky to have so far.
+We are prioritizing users privacy and security - it would be impossible without your support we were lucky to have so far.

+We are planning a 3rd party security audit for the app, and it would hugely help us if some part of this $20000+ expense could be covered with donations.

-Our pledge to our users is that SimpleX protocols are and will remain open, and in public domain - so anybody can build the future implementations for the clients and the servers.
-We intend to build the network on the same principles as email and web, but much more private and secure.
+Our pledge to our users is that SimpleX protocols are and will remain open, and in public domain, - so anybody can build the future implementations for the clients and the servers.
+We are building SimpleX platform based on the same principles as email and web, but much more private and secure.

-If you are already using SimpleX Chat, or plan to use it in the future when it has more features, please consider making a donation - it will help us to keep going and to raise more funds.
-Donating the price of the cup of coffee would make a huge difference for us.
+If you are already using SimpleX Chat, or plan to use it in the future when it has more features, please consider making a donation - it will help us to raise more funds.
+Donating any amount, even the price of the cup of coffee, would make a huge difference for us.

-Currently it is possible to [donate via GitHub](https://github.com/sponsors/simplex-chat), which is commission-free for us, or [via OpenCollective](https://opencollective.com/simplex-chat) that also accepts donations in crypto-currencies.
+It is possible to [donate via GitHub](https://github.com/sponsors/simplex-chat), which is commission-free for us, or [via OpenCollective](https://opencollective.com/simplex-chat), that also accepts donations in crypto-currencies, but charges a commission.

 Thank you,
 Evgeny